-401(K) PLAN
+401(k) Plan

 We maintain a 401(k) plan that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to defer eligible compensation up to certain Code limits, which are updated annually.
 We have the ability to make matching and discretionary contributions to the 401(k) plan.
-As of December 31, 2021, we did not make matching contributions or discretionary contributions to the 401(k) plan.
+We make matching contributions or discretionary contributions to the 401(k) plan up to \$3,000 per employee per year.
+We paid a total of \$95,000 to employees as part of matching contributions to the 401(k) plan in the year ended December 31, 2022.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code, with the related trust intended to be tax exempt under Section 501(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) plan are deductible by us when made, and contributions and earnings on those amounts are not generally taxable to the employees until withdrawn or distributed from the 401(k) plan.